sudomesh/babeld-lab/operator_manual.md

 ## no internet connection

-1. Configure your ethernet port to a local address (e.g., 172.30.0.9) after removing existing ip addresses (see [#tips-and-tricks])
+1. Configure your ethernet port to a local address (e.g., 172.30.0.9) after removing existing ip addresses (see [Tips and Tricks](#tips-and-tricks).
 1. Login to home node using ethernet port 3 of home node and ```ssh root@172.30.0.1```.

 ```bash